DoDCIO/eads/CONTRIBUTING.md

 # Contributing

-Thank you for helping improve the Enterprise API for Data Sharing (EADS) initiative.
+Thank you for your interest in helping improve the Enterprise API for Data Sharing (EADS) initiative.
 By contributing to the EADS Handbook, you are helping establish a standard for APIs within the Department of Defense that will enable a better developer experience (DX) and time to market for consumers of various data sets within the department.

 ## Questions/Issues